Stardome Observatory: Research by Auckland Astronomical Society

-Facilities

-The planetarium was added during extensive additions in 1997.
-Seating 78 people within the 11 metre dome, it used a Zeiss ZKP3 star projector, 18 panorama and all-sky slide projectors, and a video projector.
-Some of the shows were produced by the Stardome while others were purchased and modified for local use.
-This was replaced with an E&S Digistar 3 computerised projection system in early 2008, utilising two Sony projectors.
-This has subsequently been upgraded to Digistar 4, 5 and now version 6.
-The original projectors were replaced early 2018 with laser-based projectors.

-Edith Winstone Blackwell Telescope
+Edith Winstone Blackwell Telescope (Zeiss telescope)

 The primary fixed telescope is the 0.5 m Edith Winstone Blackwell Telescope (EWB) which is a classical Cassegrain reflector (f/13.3) manufactured by Carl Zeiss of Jena.
 It was installed in late 1966 and is one of about 20 comparable instruments produced by Zeiss.
 It is mounted on an offset German equatorial mount.
 The optical tube assembly weighs about 500 kg and the overall weight, including the mount, is 2500 kg.

 The Zeiss telescope was purchased with money from a gift to the people of Auckland by the late Edith Winstone Blackwell MBE.
 It has been heavily used for both public viewing and research since being commissioned in 1967.

-In 2003 it underwent a complete renovation.
-A project began in October 2018 to upgrade the telescope to full digital pointing and slewing.
-The work was completed in 2019.